chrisprasanna/RoboAnkle_DeepLearning/README.md

 - **data**: Where you put raw data for your project.
 Unfortunately, we are not able to share our raw data for administrative/privacy reasons, but I still thought it would be cool to share the code.

-- **results**: Where you put results, including checkpoints, hdf5 files, pickle files, as well as figures and tables.
+- **results**: Where you put results, including checkpoints, pickle files, as well as figures and tables.

-- **scripts**: Where you put the main executable scripts - Python and bash alike - as well as .ipynb notebooks.
+- **scripts**: Where you put the main executable scripts - Python and bash alike - as well as any .ipynb notebooks.

 - **src**: Python modules for the project.
 This is the kind of python code that you import.